 Watchdog and "off" switch for your Raspberry PiDesigned by South Berkeley Electronics, Ships from United States of America

-PiDog2 is a "hat" for all Raspberry Pi computers with 40-pin GPIO connectors (that only excludes the computer module and the original Model A) that provides much needed hardware watchdog and power management capabilities that the Raspberry Pi itself lacks.
+PiDog2 is a "hat" for all Raspberry Pi computers with 40-pin GPIO connectors (that only excludes the compute module and the original Model A) that provides much needed hardware watchdog and power management capabilities that the Raspberry Pi itself lacks.
 It does this with minimal fuss and almost no effort on your part.

 We all know RPi computers are great.
 They're cheap, fun to use, run a solid operating system, and can be programmed in whatever languages you like.

 The PiDog2 solves all those problems.
 First, the PiDog2 can cut the power to a Raspberry Pi after specified period of time.
-This lets it serve as an external watchdog timer, or let's you use it to perform a complete power down after a clean shutdown.
+This lets it serve as an external watchdog timer, or lets you use it to perform a complete power down after a clean shutdown.
 Second, it can power the Raspberry Pi back up after a different specified time.
 Finally, it provides the Pi with a measurement of the 5V and 3.3V supplies, as well as up to two other voltages of your choice.
 This lets software running on the Pi make intelligent choices about when it should gracefully shut down in order to save battery and avoid flash corruption.
-Then, using the PiDog2, the Pi can wake/boot again periodically, check the battery voltages and decide whether to power back down or operate normally.
+Then, using the PiDog2, the Pi can wake/boot again periodically, check the battery voltages and decide whether to power down again or operate normally.

 PiDog2 is powered by an Attiny84 microcontroller that is connected to the Pi via the GPIO header and the SPI interface.
 It uses one of the standard Raspberry Pi SPI chip-selects, but you can still use other SPI devices that work off other chip selects.
 The PiDog2 inserts a MOSFET switch between the incoming USB 5V and the Raspberry Pi.
 This way, it can turn the Pi on and off.
 Connection is very simple: simply remove the USB connector from your Raspberry Pi, attach the PiDog2 to the Raspberry Pi's GPIO header, and put the USB connector onto the PiDog2.
 That's all the hardware setup you need!

 The PiDog2 comes as a partial kit.
 Everything SMD is soldered on the board, but the connectors, all through-hole are included for you to solder in.
 At a minimum, you need to solder on the 40-pin connector, but you can also optionally add on the 2x2 power connector, 2x3 ICSP connector, 1x3 debug connector, and two 2-pin JST connectors for voltage measurement.
 We also provide two sets of wires withe matching JST connectors for your voltage measurements.

 If you have a v0.5 board, you should remove resistor R10 if present.
 If you have a v0.7 board, you should remove resistor R2 if present.

-So far, I have note noticed an actual problem with these resistors being present, but theoretically they could cause the PiDog2 to switch off the RPi will doing in-situ programming, resulting in failed programming and a an unclean RPi shutdown.
+So far, I have note noticed an actual problem with these resistors being present, but theoretically they could cause the PiDog2 to switch off the RPi will doing in-situ programming, resulting in failed programming and an unclean RPi shutdown.